AbSamrah/SkillCraft/README.md

 Interactive Quizzes: Test your knowledge with two types of quizzes (Multiple Choice and True/False) and get immediate feedback.

+AI-Powered Generation: Generate personalized roadmaps and quizzes on any topic using AI.

 For Editors & Admins
-Full Content Management: A comprehensive dashboard for full CRUD (Create, Read, Read, Update, Delete) operations on Roadmaps, Milestones, Steps, and Quizzes.
+Full Content Management: A comprehensive dashboard for full CRUD (Create, Read, Update, Delete) operations on Roadmaps, Milestones, Steps, and Quizzes.

-AI-Powered Content Generation:

-AI Roadmap Generator: Instantly create a complete roadmap structure with milestones and steps by simply providing a topic.

-AI Quiz Generator: Generate both Multiple Choice and True/False quizzes on any topic with varying difficulty levels.

-Advanced Filtering & Pagination: Easily search and navigate through large amounts of content with built-in search bars and pagination.
+Advanced Filtering & Pagination: Easily search and navigate through large amounts of content with built-in search bars and pagination for all content types.

 For Admins
 User Management: A dedicated dashboard to create, view, edit, and delete users.